Linking OHSU, the medical community, and the people of the Pacific Northwest

 - Alert hospitals with radio announcements on the nature and scope of a disaster.

-- Broadcast updates via radio and HOSCAP Website with crucial information during the event.
+- Broadcast updates via radio and HOSCAP website with crucial information during the event.

 - Drilling for these incidents is ongoing.

-Natural or man-made disasters, power outages, telephone failure, software problems, and high-traffic congestion can cripple communication services.
+Disasters, power outages, telephone failure, software problems, and high-traffic congestion can cripple communication services.
 Our integrated systems are designed to survive.
 Our communication resources include:

 - Dedicated 800 MHz MCI radio channels with VHF and HAM radio backup.